Bitwise operators let you manipulate data directly at the bit level.

 a >> n = a ÷ 2n (truncating) 40 >> 1 → 20 (40÷2) 40 >> 3 → 5 (40÷8)

-Shift left by 1 = multiply by 2, shift right by 1 = divide by 2.
-Shifts are faster than multiplication/division, so they are used where performance matters.
+Shift left by 1 = multiply by 2.
+Shift right by 1 = divide by 2.
+Shifts are faster than multiplication and division, so they're common in performance-sensitive code.

 Use Cases